 NOTE: People traveling on an Australian passport can visit and stay at Sinai resorts for a period of up to 15 days without the need for a visa.
 If you only intend staying in one or more Sinai resorts, you can obtain a free Entry Permission stamp at Sharm el Sheikh, Saint Catherine and Taba airports.
 However, if you want to leave the area or stay for more than 15 days, you will have to go to one of these airports to obtain a visa.

-When is the Best Time Travel to Egypt from Australia?
+When is the Best Time to Travel to Egypt from Australia?

 Because we offer so many different Egypt tours from Australia, it’s possible for you to visit Egypt any time of the year.
 However, the summer months are typically very hot, and many visitors, although not all, find the extreme heat uncomfortable.
 If most of your holiday is going to be spent onboard one of our luxury Nile cruises or in resorts, then visiting during the summer should be fine.
 However, if are booking a package tour that includes a lot of sightseeing, then we recommend visiting during the cooler months, from October to April.